-The list of approved products for bulk citrus and nursery treatment and/or certification is listed in CDFA's Statewide Pest Prevention Program Final PEIR on Page 3-46-3-50 of Volume 1 Main Body, and in any applicable Addenda.
+The list of approved products for bulk citrus and nursery treatment and/or certification is listed in CDFA's management practices and mitigation measures.

 SURVEY PLAN

 The San Mateo County Department of Agriculture (County) will utilize as its guide, the CDFA GWSS Statewide Detection & Delimitation Protocols.
 These guidelines include minimum requirements to conduct a survey program.
 The County will submit a written justification (either via e-mail or correspondence) to the Branch Chief of the Pierce's Disease Control Program to request approval to vary from the GWSS Statewide Detection & Delimitation Protocols.